dse/cheat-sheets/nanp.md

     In this case the following restriction **must** be implemented: the first non-visual-separator character after the phone number shall **not** be a digit.

+Any of these possibilities will most likely be mutually exclusive with any optional `;` separated data after the phone number for a `tel:` URI.

 ## Sources and Resources